Home Publications Exhibitions Workshops Shopping

 Dry stone Wall Ivy Pine Forest

-I am currently working on my latest book, 'Needle to Felt', which explains how to achieve such painterly effects through dry and wet felting.
+One of my latest books, 'Needle to Felt', explains how to achieve such painterly effects through dry and wet felting.
 Check out my 'Publications' page for latest information.

 Sheep Portraits, mounted on boxed canvas